Wedding startup Zola just received a lavish gift: $100 million in fresh funding

 TC: How are people learning about Zola?

 SM: The biggest growth driver has been people who’ve gone to a wedding where Zola was the registry that the couple used.
-Everyone who registers has 150 eyeballs on average that see the registry, and if those visitors believe it’s a better product, [they come to us, too].
+One hundred and fifty people on average see the registry, and if those visitors believe it’s a better product, [they come to us, too].
 It’s built-in virality.

 We also picked Comcast Ventures to be our lead investor because Comcast and [fellow investor] NBC are market leaders in media with wide reach.
 They’ll help us with our marketing and awareness goals, which is a big opportunity and area of focus for us in the coming year.